capstanlqc/omegat-guides/docs/_includes/omt-unpack-and-recent.md

 4. In the **Download Team Project** dialog, click in the **Repository URL** field and then press ++ctrl+v++ to paste the URL from your clipboard.

 5. Click in the **New Local Project Folder** field.
-OmegaT will propose a path to the location where it will create the project folder.
+OmegaT will propose a path to the location where it will create the project folder, please wait until you see that path.

+    !!!
+Caution
+        DO NOT click on the `...` button.

     <!-- ![](../_assets/img/download-git-dialog-default-values.png) -->
     ![](../_assets/img/download-team-project.gif)